Faculty

 Charlotte is originally from Illinois and completed her genetic counseling graduate education at Sarah Lawrence College.
 She is an ABGC board-certified genetic counselor in the Division of Clinical Genetics.
 Charlotte’s graduate research focused on genetic counselors’ attitudes towards cystic fibrosis therapeutics and she continues to be interested in cystic fibrosis care.

-Daniela Diaz Caro, MS
+Daniela Diaz Caro, MS, CGC

 Research Genetic Counselor, Department of Neurology